DjoykeAbyah/42_BORN_2_BE_ROOT/README.md

-# Introduction
+# Born_2_Be_Root

 🚀 This project aims to introduce you to the wonderful world of virtualization.
-Creating a virtual machine in VirtualBox (or UTM if you can’t use VirtualBox) under specific instructions.
+Creating a virtual machine in VirtualBox under specific instructions.
 And setting up your own operating system while implementing strict rules.

-## Chapter III: General guidelines

-- The use of VirtualBox is mandatory. 💻

-## Chapter IV: Mandatory part

-This project consists of having you set up your first server by following specific rules.
 Since it is a matter of setting up a server, you will install the minimum of services.
 For this reason, a graphical interface is of no use here.
 It is therefore forbidden to install X.org or any other equivalent graphics server. ❌

 - I chose the latest stable version of Debian 🐧
 - I had to at least create 2 encrypted partitions using LVM. 🔒